What are citations?

 - allow researchers to find, read, and comment on each others’ sources

-Resources for MLA Citation Style
+Resources for Chicago Manual of Style

 What are citation managers?
 They are apps that allow you to import citation information from databases and catalogs, save PDFs, and format citations for your research using different citations styles (e.g. MLA, APA, Chicago, etc.).
 Some managers also allow you to include your own notes.

 Common citation managers include Zotero, Mendeley, and Endnote.
 Many of these are FREE!
-More information on citations and a comparison of citation managers.

 RESOURCES FOR ZOTERO